 3.When does your lesson season begin?
 Our guided/instructed rides start in late May and continue through late October.

 4. How long are lessons and how far will we ride?
 Lesson time depends on the type of lesson chosen.
 Sometimes the lesson will run a little longer than outlined due to mechanical issues, rider issues, weather or other things but not usually and not by much.
 The distance of a ridden in a lesson is dictated by type of lesson and can range from 3 miles to as long as 30 miles.
 Though we offer instruction by the hour, UNLESS YOU ARE FOCUSING ON ONE OR TWO SPECIFIC SKILLS, we recommend no less than 2hrs minimum.

 6. What should I wear?
 Helmets are mandatory for all riders.
 Proper footwear, riding gloves, wicking layers, padded riding shorts, are recommended.
 We require flat pedals and some type of freeride shoe or just basic sneakers for lessons because we teach on flat pedals.
 Flat pedals build your skill set and also allow for fast bail outs in the lesson process whereas clip in style pedals tend to grow bad habits.
-If you do not have flat pedals we sell them for $22 installed.
-We also recommend a light rain jacket or wind breaker on hand in case of weather change.
-Non-technical or style based clothing or footwear are not allowed.

 7. Are meals provided?
 E.B.G. doesn't provide meals for riders and we recommend that you bring some snacks and water to drink when you need to take a break.
 For day long 6 hour clinics we will stop halfway for lunch at one of the local eating establishments.